Walk. Talk. Pray.

 Food

 Pilgrimage routes around the world are known to benefit local communities they pass through and we want this to be no exception.
-There are some options in the villages we'll pass through to buy lunch or you can carry your own packed lunch with you.
+There are some options in starting locations, Malmesbury (Day 1) and Oaksey (Day 2), but options on route are limited so you may want to carry your own packed lunch with you.

 Water